FAU > Technische Fakultät > Informatik > Lehrstuhl 15 (Digital Reality)

 Abstract

-Rendering novel, relit views of a human head, given a monocular portrait image as input, is inherently challenging.
-One possible solution would be to explicitly decompose the input into geometry, material and lighting via differentiable rendering, but such an approach would be constrained by the assumptions and approximations made by the respective models used for these three components.
-Instead, we propose 3DPR, a learned image-based relighting model, that is trained on One-Light-at-A-Time (OLAT) images.
-Capturing OLAT images requires a light stage, which is a device not commonly available even to researchers, so data is scarce and limited in diversity, constraining the generality of models.
-This is why we leverage a pre-trained generative but non-relightable head model, that has learned a rich prior of faces from large-scale in-the-wild image datasets.
-The input portrait is first embedded in the latent manifold of such a model through an encoder-based inversion process and then, with a novel triplane-based reflectance network, we synthesize high-fidelity OLAT images.
-Notably, since the reflectance network operates in the latent space of the generative head model, a relatively small number of lightstage images are sufficient to train the reflectance model.
-Combining the generated OLATs according to a given HDRI environment maps yields accurate relighting results.
+Rendering novel, relit views of a human head, given a monocular portrait image as input, is an inherently underconstrained problem.
+The traditional graphics solution is to explicitly decompose the input image into geometry, material and lighting via differentiable rendering; but this is constrained by the multiple assumptions and approximations of the underlying models and parameterizations of these scene components.
+We propose 3DPR, an image-based relighting model that leverages generative priors learnt from multi-view One-Light-at-A-Time (OLAT) images captured in a light stage.
+We introduce a new diverse and large-scale multi-view 4K OLAT dataset of 139 subjects to learn a high-quality prior over the distribution of high-frequency face reflectance.
+We leverage the latent space of a pre-trained generative head model that provides a rich prior over face geometry learnt from in-the-wild image datasets.
+The input portrait is first embedded in the latent manifold of such a model through an encoder-based inversion process.
+Then a novel triplane-based reflectance network trained on our lightstage data is used to synthesize high-fidelity OLAT images to enable image-based relighting.
+Our reflectance network operates in the latent space of the generative head model, crucially enabling a relatively small number of lightstage images to train the reflectance model.
+Combining the generated OLATs according to a given HDRI environment maps yields physically accurate environmental relighting results.
 Through quantitative and qualitative evaluations, we demonstrate that 3DPR outperforms previous methods, particularly in preserving identity and in capturing lighting effects such as specularities, self-shadows, and subsurface scattering.

 Citation Style: Publication

-Pramod Rao, Xilong Zhou, Abhimitra Meka, Gereon Fox, Mallikarjun B R, Fangneng Zhan, Tim Weyrich, Bernd Bickel, Hanspeter Pfister, Wojciech Matusik, Thabom Beeler, Mohamed Elgharib, Marc Habermann, Christian Theobalt.
+Pramod Rao, Xilong Zhou, Abhimitra Meka, Gereon Fox, Mallikarjun B R, Fangneng Zhan, Tim Weyrich, Bernd Bickel, Hanspeter Pfister, Wojciech Matusik, Thabo Beeler, Mohamed Elgharib, Marc Habermann, Christian Theobalt.

 Conditionally accepted to SIGGRAPH Asia 2025 Conference Papers, 12 pages, December 2025.